orzut/fetch-rewards-backend/README.md

 * [Technologies](#technologies)

 ## General Info
-This is a web service that accepts HTTP GET, POST and PUT requests.

 ## Install PostgreSQL
 * Check if your Homebrew is installed, if not run ```/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"``` on your terminal